 Group Lead - Chief Customer Officer: Milosh Milisavljevic takes on this expanded role.
-This role brings together the Medibank and ahm brands including marketing, customer channels, customer portfolios, Live Better and diversified insurance development of digitally-led health products and services for our customers and the community.
-Rob maintains his responsibility for the group digital team supporting our insurance and health businesses.
+This role brings together the Medibank and ahm brands including marketing, customer channels, customer portfolios, Live Better and diversified insurance.

 Group Lead - Chief Executive Amplar Health: Dr Andrew Wilson continues in this role.
 Andrew is responsible for Medibank's growing role as a health services provider.
 This includes responsibility for the health services we deliver on behalf of business and government, including telehealth, in-homecare, and our investments in primary care and ambulatory care.